 Others hold back taxes from their employee’s wages and keep it for themselves rather than transferring them to tax agents.
 Many small-scale businesses have run into the ground because they were not able to remit the payroll taxes.

 This fiasco can be avoided by companies by educating themselves on payroll responsibilities.
 This can be done easily by using reliable payroll software such as Pocket HRMS.

 3. Workplace Harassment

-Threats, inappropriate behavior, physical violence, bullying, and rude comments can all be considered as workplace-harassment.
+Threats, inappropriate behavior, physical violence, bullying, and rude comments can all be considered workplace harassment.
 Human resource-related workplace disasters can escalate to a great extent, hampering the company’s credibility.

 Every organization should have an HR department with problem-solving capabilities.
 They should be able to think quickly and make the right decision on complicated matters.

 An anti-harassment training program can be initiated in which all the new hires can learn about the ways to tackle harassment at the workplace.
 The program should also entail the repercussions of not following the laws and regulations of the workplace.

 Additionally, if there is a conflict going on between two employees or an employee and the manager, HR should quickly intervene and make everyone calm down.